ahmedsaheed/website/data/second-brain/javari.md

 But this lil' boy that grew in her stomach made her feel strong
 The angels paid her a visit one night and let it be known
-This was God's child, woman behold the miracle.
+This was God's child, woman behold this miracle.
-She shed tears 'cause she never believed in a spiritual
+She shed tears because she never believed in the spiritual
 But her heart was pure and she was good
 For eighteen years she raised him on Section 8 in the cold embrace of the hood.
 Did the best as she could, the boy was named Javari